At a glance: the top 9 lodges in Namibia

 I don’t like camping.
 I like walls.
 And my own toilet.
 So if you twisted my arm and I had to spend the night in a tent, I’d very reasonably expect at least a comfortable bed, wooden floors, big (glass!) windows, and a private bathroom—you know, everything camping isn’t.

-Luckily, the folks at Twyfelfontein Adventure Camp also seem to not like proper camping, and their “tents” have everything it takes to lure me and my kind in.
+Luckily, the folks at Twyfelfontein Adventure Camp also seem not to like proper camping, and their “tents” had everything it took to lure me and my kind in.

 Adventurous?
 Yes!
 Too spoiled and/or old to sleep on the ground?
 Also yes!

-You’ll find everything you’d expect from a high-end hotel room in the poor excuses for tents at the Adventure Camp.
+I found everything I expected from a high-end, stylish lodge in the poor excuses for tents at the Adventure Camp.
 The larger, premium tents and the small, not-good-enough-for-me tents are built right in front of huge, granite rocks with views out into the landscape (there are also stairs up onto the rocks for some extra fun!).
-You can take those in from your private terrace as well.

-There’s also a good restaurant and a new outdoor pool that make it really easy to oscillate between food, rest, and relaxation and really hard to sign up for one of the activities they offer, like the elephant discovery drive.
+There’s also a good restaurant and a new outdoor pool that make it really easy to switch between food, rest, and relaxation and really hard for me to sign up for one of the activities they offer, like the elephant discovery drive.

-Once you do get yourself out and about, it’s easy to visit the UNESCO World Heritage Site of Twyfelfontein (5 km away) or the Damara Living Museum that’s right around the corner (actually right on the other side of the rock you’ll be sleeping beside).
-The area is one of the most beautiful places in Namibia, so you should really take time to soak it all in!
+Once I did get myself out and about, it was easy to visit the UNESCO World Heritage Site of Twyfelfontein (5 km away) or the Damara Living Museum that’s right around the corner (actually right on the other side of the rock I was sleeping beside).
+The area is one of the most beautiful places in Namibia.

-You’ll be roughing it in Namibia even on the best of days—the desert can do that to you (it does to me!).
-So take advantage of the capital and make yourself comfortable while you still can!
+I was roughing it in Namibia, even on the best of days—the desert really did that to me.
+So I took advantage of the capital and made myself comfortable in the best hotels in Namibia while I still could!

 Cue The Weinberg—a 5-star hotel in Windhoek that “combines old world charm with modern amenities” (couldn’t have said it better myself).
 Frankly, I’m there for the fantastic bed and hot shower, but that’s not all the Weinberg has going for it.

-It has the luxury of being close to the city (on the east side, which is the side the airport is on), but far enough that you get some panoramic views of the valley from the Sky Lounge.
+It has the luxury of being close to the city (on the east side, which is the side the airport is on), but far enough that I got some panoramic views of the valley from the Sky Lounge.

 Parking was no problem, and The Weinberg also boasts some fine restaurants—you have to try the Cape Town Fish Market!—and a spa and gym.
 Having these facilities on site means easy rest after a long flight and before your packed Namibia itinerary kicks off.

-There are so many other beautiful places in Namibia that you probably won’t want to waste any precious time in the capital, Windhoek.
+There are so many other beautiful places in Namibia that you probably won’t want to waste any precious time in the capital.
 But if you’re flying in and out of the city (and not, for example, overlanding to South Africa), you’ll appreciate The Weinberg for that night or two.

 A well-rested me.
 There are no smiles if I get a bad rest, so booking the best places to sleep in Namibia was my priority.